aptos-labs/developer-docs/apps/docusaurus/docs/nodes/full-node/index.md

 # Run a Public Fullnode

-This section explains how to deploy a public fullnode (PFN) to connect to the Aptos networks.
+You can run your own public fullnode (PFN) to synchronize the state of the Aptos blockchain and stay up-to-date.
+PFNs replicate the entire state of the blockchain by syncing from other Aptos VFNs and PFNs.
+PFNs can be run by anyone.
+This section explains how to deploy a PFN and connect to an Aptos network.
 You can learn more about the different types of nodes in the [Blockchain Deep Dive](../../concepts/blockchain.md) section.

 :::tip Default connection to mainnet
 If you follow the default setup in this document, then your PFN will be connected to the Aptos mainnet.
 To connect